agusbudi/mobile-programming/05. Form/README.md

 ### TextEditingController

-`TextEditingController` is a controller used for an editable text field, When the text field updates value from the user, the controller norifies its listeners and take the text from the text field.
+`TextEditingController` is a controller used for an editable text field.
+When the text field updates value from the user, the controller norifies its listeners and take the text from the text field.

 ```dart
 TextEditingController _controller = TextEditingController()